emarsden/pg-el/doc/src/usage.md

 # Using pg-el

 The examples below illustrate various features of pg-el in conjunction with PostgreSQL.
+A more complete set of examples can be found in our [test suite](https://github.com/emarsden/pg-el/tree/main/test).

 The examples all assume that you are using ielm as an Emacs Lisp shell (start with `M-x ielm`) and that you have a connection to PostgreSQL:

 ~~~admonish example title="Connect to PostgreSQL from Emacs"
 ```lisp